Orrell R.U.F.C.: Investment by Dave Whelan

+Return to ownership by members

 Following Dave Whelan's announcement that he would no longer back Orrell in early 2004, a takeover bid was launched by a South African consortium led by millionaire businessman Johann Rupert.
 The intention was to relocate the club to QPR's Loftus Road stadium and brand the new venture London Tribe.
 However, the offer was refused and Orrell was handed back to its members in the Summer of 2004.

 The decision had immediate effect as nearly the whole squad and coaching staff left for pastures new and with little interest being shown by the management, there was a real danger that this once proud club could fold.
 In the end, Sale Sharks Assistant Coach Mark Nelson took over coaching duties and assembled a squad with Richard Wilks had appointed as Club Captain.
 Unfortunately it was late in the day and the side began the season both underpowered and under-prepared.
 The frailties were immediately exposed and although they managed a draw away at Bedford with the help of players on loan from Sale Sharks, the arrangement with the Premiership club was less than successful with Orrell not knowing from one week to the next who was going to be available.
-Despite some close encounters the side did not record a league win until they beat Henley Hawks at Edge Hall Road in November.
-They were not to win again until the final game of the season when they beat Nottingham at Edge Hall Road to enthusiastic acclaim from their faithful fans.
-But by then relegation back to National Two had long been decided.
-In difficult circumstances Nelson must be credited with doing a solid enough job to ensure that the club would survive through the season and the players who had been drawn in from all over the North showed remarkable passion, spirit and resilience throughout the whole season.
+They were relegated to National Two that season.

 Although relegation was inevitable, it was to the club's great relief that towards the end of the season, the rebuilt clubhouse was opened, following almost three seasons without one.
 With the club reverting to a members committee, whose intention was to return Orrell to a 'proper' rugby club, former Irish international Simon Mason was appointed as full-time Director of Rugby with the brief of 'kick starting' the revival, the hope initially being one of consolidation in National Division Two.
 Although a sizable number of the previous season's squad had promised to stay, they subsequently left, leaving Mason and assistant Mike Howe to start, yet again, from square one.
 They began the season with a very young and inexperienced squad, and while they matured significantly it was a case of too little, too late and another relegation for the club.
 Whelan also limited Orrell's use of the clubhouse to matchdays-only, preventing any significant form of revenue generation.